evansbuycosansolis/sap-smart-maintainer/README.md

 # SAP Smart Maintainer

-**Version 1.3.0 – Vector Store Integration for Long-Term PDF Q&A** SAP Smart Maintainer is a GenAI-powered assistant built to complement SAP Plant Maintenance (PM) systems by enabling intelligent, long-term PDF manual analysis.
+**Version 1.4.0 – Vector Store

+- Amazon S3 Storage: All uploaded PDFs are now stored and loaded from Amazon S3 for scalable, cloud-based access.
+- Smarter Global Q&A: Even if an exact answer isn’t found, you’ll get relevant content from the most appropriate PDF.
+- Responsive UI: Input and answer containers auto-expand and are vertically scrollable for long questions/answers.
+- Fuzzy Filename Matching: Better recognition of PDF names in questions across all stored PDFs.
+- Bug Fixes: Improved stability and reliability..

 ---

-## PDF Manual Q&A (v1.3.0)
+## PDF Manual Q&A (v1.4.0)

-- Upload SAP Plant Maintenance manuals in PDF format
+- Upload SAP Plant Maintenance manuals (PDF) — now stored in Amazon S3
-- Ask questions in natural language
+- Ask questions in natural language about single or all PDFs
-- **FAISS-based vector search** indexes all PDFs and retrieves the most relevant content
+- FAISS-based vector search indexes all PDFs and retrieves the most relevant content
 - Get fast and accurate answers using OpenAI GPT-4o via LangChain
+- If no direct answer is found, you’ll still get the most relevant content

 ---

 ## Tech Stack

-- **Python FastAPI** – lightweight async backend
+- Python FastAPI – Lightweight async backend
-- **LangChain** – for LLM chaining, vector search, and document Q&A
+- LangChain – LLM Q&A, vector search, document parsing
-- **OpenAI GPT-4o** – for intelligent response generation
-- **FAISS** – for storing and retrieving relevant PDF chunks
+- OpenAI GPT-4o – Intelligent, context-based answers
-- **PyPDFLoader** – to parse and chunk PDF documents
+- FAISS – Efficient PDF chunk indexing and retrieval
-- **React.js** – frontend interface to upload and query PDFs
+- Amazon S3 – Cloud storage for all PDFs
+- PyPDFLoader – PDF parsing/chunking
+- React.js – Responsive user interfac

 ---